OmarIsmailAbdelrahman/MTC-Competiton/README.md

 ### 3. KenLM N-gram
 - Created multiple n-grams (3 to 6) using the train/adapt dataset, resulting in small output changes.
 - Constructed n-grams using the Egyptian Datasets Collection (2.5 million rows), improving performance slightly.
+- We tried to integrate it with the acoustic model, but the results was worse or no difference :(

 ## Conformer-CTC Inference